active-logic/uta/Readme.txt

 If you are using the source import/export features, a VCS solution, such as Git, is recommended: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+IMPORTANT: Howl provides import/export features for one step conversions between Howl and C#.
+These features manage (move/rename) your scripts.
+DO backup your files before enabling the import/export features.
+While the author are not aware of a bug putting your files at risk in this case, using a backup/VCS solution is always recommended.

-VSCode support is automated (you may need to restart Unity3D after installing VSCode), however there may be an upstream issue with character display in some cases: https://github.com/microsoft/vscode/issues/105045
+VSCode support is automated (you may need to restart Unity3D after installing VSCode).
+There is an upstream issue with character display: https://github.com/microsoft/vscode/issues/105045
 If you are affected by this, upvote the issue.

 DEMO

 Open "Bouncing Ball.unity", add the "Bouncing" script to the ball and enter play mode.
-If everything goes fine, you have compiled your first Howl script.
+Congratulations!
+You have now compiled and run your first Howl script.

-Searching for "Bouncing" in the project window, you will notice that there are two versions of the Bouncing script.
-You may wish to view `Bouncing.howl` and `Bouncing.cs` side by side to consider the differences.
+Searching for "Bouncing" in the project window, notice there are two versions of the Bouncing script.
+You may view `Bouncing.howl` and `Bouncing.cs` side-by-side to consider the differences.

 TUTORIAL

 In your code editor, open and create a file named "Greetings.howl".

-Howl input is via snippets; in this tutorial, snippet input is displayed [in brackets].
+Howl input is via snippets; in this tutorial, snippet input is displayed [within brackets].

 As an example, if you type [public] or [pub], then ENTER or TAB, the figure dash symbol [‒] will appear.